AnneClaireK/topic-modeling-proteomics/README.md

 3. Readout of all results, visualisation (R markdown)

-Data and results can be downloaded here:?
-Since the results are provided, if you don't want/ can't run the SBM analysis itself, you can directly start with the script 3 without having to install anything additional to the R packages specified in the markdown.
+Data and results can be downloaded here: http://xfer.curie.fr/get/niyreFYl4t5/data.zip Since the results are provided, if you don't want/ can't run the SBM analysis itself, you can directly start with the script 3 without having to install anything additional to the R packages specified in the markdown.
 Still, make sure to check out script 01 with the preprocessing first, to properly understand the input data and matching results.